ASquirrelsTail/data-dashboard/README.md

 ## Known Issues

 The dashboard does not function in Internet Explorer due to the use of JavaScript ES6 promises, async/await and arrow functions.
+Modernizr is used to show IE users a notice informing them.

 Over time some of the postcodes from the test data sets have been removed from use.
 These are filtered out of the data set, however this results in some data not being displayed as expected (for instance fewer total transactions).